 Improved Access to Capital

-ESG is the product of the 2004 collaborative initiative between the UN Global Compact and CEO’s of more than 20 major financial institutions with assets under management (AUM) of over USD $6 trillion.
-The initiative establishes that integrating environmental, social, and governance issues into investment decision-making, and thus capital markets, reduces business risk, improves long-term corporate performance, strengthens financial markets, and delivers more sustainable outcomes for society.
+ESG emerged in 2004 from a collaborative initiative between the UN Global Compact and the CEOs of more than 20 major financial institutions.
+These institutions held combined assets under management (AUM) of over USD $6 trillion.
+Importantly, the initiative established that integrating environmental, social, and governance issues into investment decision-making reduces business risk.
+Moreover, it improves long-term corporate performance and delivers more sustainable outcomes for society.

 Improved Risk Management

-In practice, therefore, ESG is the assessment of a company’s risk, externalities, and management activities in relation to all its stakeholders: workers, communities, customers, shareholders, and the environment.
-It is the new lens by which investors, employees, and society at large view the companies they invest in, work for, and buy from.
+In practice, ESG is the assessment of a company’s risk profile, externalities, and management activities in relation to all its stakeholders.
+These stakeholders include workers, communities, customers, shareholders, and the environment.
+It serves as the lens through which investors, regulators, employees, and society evaluate the companies they interact with.
+Furthermore, under CSDDD, companies are now legally required to assess and manage human rights and environmental risks across their value chains.
+This effectively embeds ESG risk management into the compliance framework.

 Better Financial Performance

-As concluded in the 2004 UN Global Compact report Who Cares Wins – ‘in a more globalized, interconnected and competitive world’, the improved management of environmental, social and corporate governance issues will ‘increase shareholder value’ and ‘have a strong impact on reputation and brands, an increasingly important part of company value’.
+The 2004 UN Global Compact report Who Cares Wins concluded that improved management of environmental, social, and governance issues would ‘increase shareholder value‘ and ‘have a strong impact on reputation and brands‘.
+More than two decades of evidence has validated this conclusion across global capital markets.

-By incorporating ESG thinking into governance and management, a business regularly and systematically assesses both financial and non-financial factors that could affect its long-term sustainability.
-ESG-led businesses thus have a wider, deeper, and longer-term view of the risks and opportunities that could impact their operations.
-They are better armed to identify risks sooner, manage them better and simultaneously recognize opportunities to take advantage of them.
-In our rapidly changing world, ESG provides a business with the framework for better risk management, improved social and environmental sustainability, and better overall financial performance.
+By incorporating ESG thinking into governance and management, a business regularly and systematically assesses both financial and non-financial factors affecting long-term sustainability.
+ESG-led businesses therefore have a wider, deeper, and longer-term view of risks and opportunities.
+Consequently, they are better equipped to recognize and act on them before competitors or regulators force their hand.

 Source: S&P Global Market Intelligence